cabify/eslint-config/README.md

 - `@typescript-eslint/no-var-requires` forces again to not use `require`.
 - `@typescript-eslint/ban-types`, forbid usage of `String`, `Number` (in favor of `string`, `number`) and `{}`/`object` for types (in favor of `Record` type utility)

+# Publish new version

+Just merge to `main` branch and then pull and run:

+- yarn publish:(major|minor|patch)

+This will trigger a workflow on Github which will publish to npm eventually.

 # Former contributors

 Aarón García